When a plan comes together

 “I’m blessed to be able to ride him,” Eiguren said.
 “He’ll never take your throw away.
 He might not be the flashiest, but he scores great.
 He’s just a good horse to have.”

-Ward was riding Zoomin Diamond Prom, or “Little Bay”, the 15-year-old gelding once known as Birdie when owned by five-time NFR heeler Levi Lord.
+Ward was riding Zoomin Diamond Prom, or “Little Bay,” the 15-year-old gelding made famous by five-time NFR heeler Levi Lord as “Birdie.”

 “I bought him when he was five, then sold him when I quit for a bit,” Ward said.
 “That’s the same horse Levi rode at the Finals the last couple years.
 When I decided to start rodeoing again this year, I figured if I was going to do it, that’s the horse I wanted back.”